Comprehensive Guide to VAT in Austria: Rates, Registration, and Compliance

 VAT rules and regulations, as well as official guidelines and comments from governing bodies such as the Ministry of Finance and Tax Authority, provide important information about the VAT threshold in Austria.

-According to the rules, small businesses can benefit from VAT registration exemption if their annual turnover does not exceed EUR 42,000.
+According to the rules, small businesses can benefit from VAT registration exemption if their annual turnover does not exceed EUR 55,000.
 Once this threshold is reached, the obligation to register for VAT Austria is triggered.
+However, this rule applies only to domestic taxable persons, whereas foreign taxable persons are not subject to it.
+Moreover, there is no VAT registration threshold for non-resident taxable persons.

-As an EU country, Austria implemented all EU-wide VAT rules into its national legislation, including those referring to the VAT registration threshold for intra-EU distance sales of goods, B2C supplies of services, and non-EU established suppliers of electronically supplied services.
+As an EU country, Austria implemented all EU-wide VAT rules into its national legislation, including those concerning the VAT registration threshold for intra-EU distance sales of goods, B2C supplies of services, and non-EU-established suppliers of electronically supplied services.
+The threshold for intra-EU distance sales of goods and B2C supplies of services is EUR 10,000, set at the EU level, whereas there is no such threshold for non-EU supplies of electronically supplied services.

 Types of Taxable Activities in Austria

-Individuals and business entities that supply goods and services for a fee in Austria are considered taxable persons from the VAT point of view.
-Apart from supplying goods and services, other business activities are vital when determining VAT liability, such as importing goods, intra-EU acquisition of goods, or exporting to countries that are not EU members.
+Individuals and business entities that supply goods or services for a fee in Austria are considered taxable persons under VAT law.
+Apart from supplying goods and services, other business activities are also vital in determining VAT liability, such as importing goods, acquiring goods intra-EU, or exporting to countries that are not EU members.
+Engaging in any of these activities means involvement with taxable activities subject to VAT rules and regulations.

 VAT Registration Process